SentyFunBall/valour-vapp/programming basics.md

 a variable is like a box with a tag, where you can put stuff and remember it later.

-variable tags are just the variable name (for example MyVar) and the box value (the stuff in there) can be (in vapp) 4 things:
+variable tags are just the variable name (for example MyVar), And the box value (the stuff in there) can be (in vapp) 4 things:
 * a number
 * a string
 * a list